michaelmelevo/michaelmelevo/README.md

 <hr/>
 <samp>
-I am a creative🎡, time-punctual👩‍🎓, and goal-oriented web designer and developer👩‍💻 with a strong work ethic🙇‍♀️ and a passion for crafting visually appealing and functional websites.
+I am a highly creative🎡, punctual👩‍🎓, and goal-oriented web designer and developer👩‍💻 with a strong work ethic🙇‍♀️ and a passion for crafting visually appealing and functional websites.
 I bring high energy🤹‍♀️ and excellent communication skills👐 to every project, ensuring a seamless user experience while maintaining meticulous attention🕵️‍♀️ to detail and efficient code.
 </samp>

 ## 🛠️ My Favorite Tools